Image by S. Hermann & F. Richter

 You may be familiar with it.
 It is a song that is sung in a lot of the "new thought" churches such as Unity Church.
 The first line is: Let there be peace on earth, And let it begin with me.

 It serves as a good reminder when I find myself in a situation where I would tend to react with anger, or judgment, or criticism.
-Rather than react with anger, I silently sing to myself, "Let there be peace on earth, and let it begin with me."
+Rather than react negatively, I silently sing to myself, "Let there be peace on earth, and let it begin with me."

 We Always Have A Choice: Peace or Anger